leolux/exports-boilerplate/README.md

 ﻿# Boilerplate sometimes needed when you go without a commonjs build system

-This is a Bower component contains a single javascript file with a two lines of code.
+This Bower component contains a single javascript file with two lines of code.
 It is needed sometimes when you go without a commonjs build system like browserify or webpack.

 ## Installation: